Traditional Chinese Medicine for Asthma and COPDJenny (Jian ping) Shi, M.Sc., C.M.A.A.C. September 1, 2014

 After her first session of acupuncture at my clinic, she felt her chest open and she could breathe deeply – a long awaited good feeling.
 After a few more sessions of acupuncture, she was free of chemical drugs.
 Mary was motivated to make lifestyle changes, which she managed with admirable self-discipline.
 Her progress was the outcome of team work involving both patient and service provider – a crucial part of Chinese health care practice.

 In my view, herbs are often not needed for children with asthma, as long as the child is nourished with organic whole food.
-Proper nutrition not only helps to build a strong defence against asthma, it is also fundamental to physical and mental development.
+Proper nutrition not only helps to build a strong defense against asthma, it is also fundamental to physical and mental development.
 Fast food, soft drinks, deep fried foods, chips, and ice cream contain chemicals and should be avoided as they compromise the immune system and can trigger asthma attacks.
 Fresh air and sunlight are essential for a growing body.
 Daily outdoor activities are highly recommended; many children with asthma can be healed through optimizing diet and proper exercise.

 Acupuncture works well for alleviating symptoms in children.
 Very fine needles are used and a ‘flying needling skill’ employed.
 This is a rapid ‘inserting and pulling needle’ technique that minimizes discomfort to the point that most children accept this treatment with no problem.